s-martin/s-martin.github.io/_posts/2020-01-12-blog-with-jekyll.markdown

 1. Create a Github repository with the following name `https://github.com/YourUsername/YourUsername.github.io`, see also [here][github-pages].
 2. Clone the repo locally to your machine.
 3. Open your WSL command prompt.
-4. Install Ruby development tools, if necessary.
+4. Install Ruby development tools, if necessary, see also [here][jekyll-docs].
 E.g. `sudo apt install ruby-dev`
 5. Install needed gems with `sudo gem install jekyll bundler github-pages`
 6. Change directory to the local copy of the repo
 7. Create a new Jekyll site here with `jekyll new .`